Managing Investment Property In New York

 The Activities We Perform

-The two main activities we do associated with managing the property are:
+The two main activities we do associated with overseeing the property are:

 In Manhattan, the broker fee for rentals is paid by the tenant.
 Hence, there is no cost to the property owner.
 A tenant renting a condo apartment in Manhattan typically pays about 15 percent for broker fees which gets split 50/50 between the landlord’s agent and tenant’s agent.
 Note that the agents are representing their respective clients despite fees actually coming from the tenant.